Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Regulatory uncertainty.
 The regulatory environment for Ripple and other cryptos is constantly changing.
 It's important to understand how international rulings have the potential to impact Ripple's future – for better or worse.

 • Technical learning curve.
 Evaluating the tech behind XRP before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralized finance.
-You should be prepared to do plenty of research.
+Be prepared to do plenty of research.

 • XRP vs Ripple Labs.
 Although the XRP asset is considered independent from Ripple Labs as a company, the 2 projects are still closely related and often confused for one another.
 Despite this close link, the success of Ripple does not necessarily guarantee that the price of XRP will appreciate.
 Ripple Labs has several technologies and services that do not incorporate XRP.